-2. Level Premium Term or Annually Renewable Term.
-Level Premium Term guarantees fixed premium for the entire term.
+Level Premium Term life insurance guarantees a fixed premium for the entire term.
+This is the most common form of term life insurance.
 You pick how many years you want to insure for.
 The premium stays the same throughout the entire term.
-Because the odds of a person dying increases with age, the cost of insurance also increases with age.
+Because the odds of a person dying increase with age, the cost of insurance also increases with age.
 So while your premium stays the same, you will be paying more than the cost in the earlier years and less than the cost in the later years.
-Annually Renewable Term is pay as you go.
-Your premium is lower in the earlier years and higher in the later years.
-See sample premiums for a $500,000 policy for a 35-year old in the chart below:

 I chose Level Premium Term for myself because I like the certainty of knowing my premium won’t change.
 I also think it’s more economical.
-More companies offer Level Premium Term than Annually Renewable Term.
+More companies offer Level Premium Term policies than Annually Renewable Term policies.
 More competition drives down the cost.

-4. For how much?
 This will involve a bit of math.
-This post is already getting long.
 I will cover it in the next post.
 Stay tuned.

-[Update on 9/19/2007] This is the 2nd post in a mini series on life insurance.
+This is the second post in a mini-series on life insurance.
 Other posts in this series are: